Russian metals are deeply embedded in global markets and hard to sanction

 Russian production of titanium is so important that Boeing has made major investments into Russia, producing many of its parts for planes as Russian facilities in partnership with VSMPO.
 It set up the Boeing-VSMPO Innovation Centre in 2000 as well as a joint venture, Ural Boeing Manufacturing, in 2009, on the site of the VSMPO factory, which was expanded in 2018 to produce more parts.

-On the Dubai Airshow of 2021, Boeing and VSMPO-AVISMA signed a Memorandum of Understanding affirming that the company would remain the biggest supplier for Boeing’s commercial airplanes programs in the future.
-So, the Russian involvement in the supply chain is big and not easily replaceable.
+At the Dubai Air Show of 2021, Boeing and VSMPO-AVISMA signed a memorandum of understanding (MoU) affirming that the company would remain the biggest supplier for Boeing’s commercial airplanes programmes in the future.
+So the Russian involvement in the supply chain is big and not easily replaceable.

-Notably Boeing has only suspend its activities in Russia, but not pulled out.
+Notably Boeing has only suspended its activities in Russia, but not pulled out.
 On March 2 the company said it would stop supplying parts and services to Russian companies but didn't comment on its investments and joint ventures in Russia.
 Boeing has been trying to diversify its titanium supply in recent years, and it said it had enough of the metal on hand to keep making commercial aircraft in the near term.

 The Seattle-based manufacturer said: “We have suspended major operations in Moscow and temporarily closed our office in Kyiv.
 We are also suspending parts, maintenance and technical support services for Russian airlines.
 As the conflict continues, our teams are focused on ensuring the safety of our teammates in the region,” the company said as cited by the Guardian.